Carrying a credit card in Japan while traveling is typically convenient for anyone, although the country preferred cash.

-You must have a bank account.
-To know more about opening a bank account in Japan, click here.
+You must open a bank account in Japan.
 You will learn that with Yucho Bank, you can switch your account to general account 6 months after you opened it.
 This means that you can be qualified for a credit card if you have at least 6 months old bank account.
 Having your own Japanese bank account may increase the chance to get approved.

 - Residence Card